BaileyDalton007/discord_rnn/README.md

 OUT: (VECTOR_DIM, WORD_COUNT)
 ```
 In this case, we have 100 dimensional word vectors, padded our messages
 to 20 words, and passed in 3 messages for training.
-So our shapes are:
+Our shapes are.

 ```
 IN: (100, 20, 3)